For more information about genetic diversity:

 And finally, you need to find the right software for the calculations.
-This wasn’t easy, because a lot of the software that has been written for this purpose, has been written for zoos, for breeding programs for endangered species (this is also Pieter Oliehoek’s specialism).
-After several months of trying loads of software programs, we managed to get new analyses for the Icelandic Sheepdog regarding the genetic diversity within the current population.
+This isn’t easy, because a lot of the software that has been written for this purpose, has been written for zoos, for breeding programs for endangered species with small populations.

-After we managed this, I have been in touch on a very regular basis with Pieter Oliehoek about the results, and managed to get his data from the research he did in 1997.
+After we managed to do the calculations, I have been in touch on a very regular basis with Pieter Oliehoek about the results, and managed to get his data from the research he did in 1997.
 This has helped me to erase a couple of small mistakes in relation to the founders.
 Besides this, it has given me new insights about how we should manage the data and what the pro’s and con’s are in this respect.

 Since 2017 we’ve organised a few workshops where we talked about the theory of genetic diversity and about how to use the knowledge in our breeding.

 There is still room for improvement in this respect within the Icelandic Sheepdog population, you can read more about it on this page;